Adithyaprahasith/car-control-with-bluetooth-and-arduino/README.md

 # my_arduino_mini_project
-# Project title: Wireless control of car using arduino
+# Project title: Wireless control of car using arduino and bluetooth.